Spain elections: Socialists lead, while far-right Vox surges | DW | 10.11.2019

 "Just 11 months ago, we weren't even in any regional legislature in Spain.
 Today we are the third-largest party in Spain and the party that has grown the most in votes and seats," he said, promising to battle the "progressive dictatorship."

-The night saw losses for far-left Unidas Podemos and a near debacle of center-right Ciudadanos, two small parties that had come to the political arena in the past few years.
+The night saw losses for far-left Unidas Podemos and a near debacle for the center-right Ciudadanos, two small parties that had come to the political arena in the past few years.

 Podemos tallied only 35 seats, in comparison with the 42 it won earlier this year, sitting in fourth place.